Liam3200/Wordle/README.md

 Feel free to use the code or project to play or add to the code, or even take inspiration for building your own game.

-The main project folder, CTIS210FinalProject, is the project taken directly from netBeans, and contains all the project files.
+The src project folder holds the source code and other files used in the project if you would like to look at how it was coded

 I also included a .zip file if someone wants to download the project